Solopreneurs

 Not smarter prompts.
 Not a more expensive subscription.
 A repeatable workflow that produces consistent output every time you run it.

 Pick one workflow from this post.
 Build it today.
 Run it three times this week.
 Once it feels natural, add another workflow.
 Within a month, you'll have a complete ChatGPT marketing system that saves you 8-10 hours per week.
+If you want to see how ChatGPT compares to alternatives, the ChatGPT vs Jasper comparison tests both tools on real marketing tasks.

 Systems, not prompts.
 That's the whole thing.